 - THC (tetrahydrocannabinol)- A psychoactive compound responsible for causing high-effects

-- CBD (cannabidiol)- A non-psychoactive compound, which provides health effects without causing any high-effects.
+- CBD (cannabidiol)- A non-psychoactive compound, which provides health effects without causing any high-effects. you can buy cbd products from the CBD store.

 What about cannabis legalization in the United States?